-English: Language and LiteratureOffered by: English
+English: Language and LiteratureOffered by: Languages, Literatures, Cultures, and Writing

 If you love to read, analyze, discuss, and learn about literature, you'll be an excellent fit for the SRU Language and Literature program.
 Through this program, you'll experience British, American, and World literature and become familiar with a wide variety of authors, historical periods, cultures, and genres.
 You'll also learn how to research and analyze famous works of literature, and gain a better understanding of the writing process.

 Turn your love of reading and writing into critical thinking and communication skills applicable in the academic and professional worlds.
 Through our Language and Literature program, you'll learn about literary forms and traditions and understand linguistic principles and language usage.
 As you experience a range of diverse authors and perspectives, your capacity for understanding of the world around you will expand.
 You will develop a deeper appreciation for the beauty and power of words.

 In the Language and Literature program, you'll dig your academic coursework will prime you to:

 - Gain a deeper understanding of writing and rhetoric

 - Research and analyze famous works of literature

 - Discover diverse works from various authors, time periods, and genres